 Now entering my 31st season of backcountry skiing, I’ve really begun to sharpen my focus as far as the goals I want to achieve.
 I’m currently working on another skiing guide book, my fourth and it will complete the Front Range Trilogy as well as highlight some choice lines around the state.
 This follows my first guidebook Makingturns in the Tenmile-Mosquito Range and my second book MakingTurns in Colorado Front Range Volume 1: South of Interstate 70 and the third MakingTurns in Colorado Front Range Volume 2: North of Interstate 70.
 I’m also looking forward to expanding my range a little with adventures abroad.
 One of the goals that i’m bringing to the forefront will be yearly expeditions to the greater ranges.
 Stay tuned for these trips as they develop.
 Also hoping to get out to California this spring to attempt the remaining 14ers.
 I also enjoy writing a monthly column and gear reviews for the Summit Daily News.

-I now live in Lakewood and try and get out as much as I can.
+I now live in Summit County when I’m not living in my truck and try and get out as much as I can.
 My older son has already started skiing and is becoming a little ripper.
 My little one is starting to get the hang of it as well

 Enjoy and happy travels.
 Be safe and always remember that you need to come home after every trip.
 Hopefully I’ll see you out there.